What is Raspberry Pi?

-The Raspberry Pi has a deceptively simple design that's not much bigger than a credit card, yet it can be used for a range of tasks as diverse as emulating classic computer games or hosting your own online photo album.
+The Raspberry Pi is a tiny single-board computer designed to help people learn programming.
+Despite its small size and deceptively simple design, it can be used for a range of tasks as diverse as emulating classic computer games or hosting your own online photo album.

 There are so many fun projects you can create with your Raspberry Pi that you might be wondering where to begin, especially if you're new to Raspberry Pi, coding and Linux, the free open source operating system that powers the Raspberry Pi.